janklab/MlxShake/docs-src/README-index-common.md

 The full documentation is available on [the MlxShake web site](https://mlxshake.janklab.net).

-## PRERELEASE ALPHA SOFTWARE
+## PRERELEASE BETA SOFTWARE

-This is pre-release, alpha quality (not even beta yet!) software!
+This is pre-release, beta quality software!
 It is an experimental work in progress.
 Everything about it, especially its public API, is subject to change at any time.
 And it is probably buggy.

 DO NOT USE THIS SOFTWARE IN PRODUCTION SYSTEMS!